maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

  }
 ```
 - When the root/master structured data is created, the user who creates the Structured Data
 will eventually become the owner.
-At the time of creation of the SD, the owner field will
+At the time of creation of the structured data, the owner field will
 contain the public key of the user.
 - Thus, when the admin configures the application and saves the metadata like tags, the root
 Structured data can be created which will make the admin as the owner of the application.